MrNemi/GenUKminiproject/README.md

 • A 6-week mini-project using Python to develop a simple app that lets the user make and edit orders.

 # Project Background
-• The client has launched a pop-up café in a busy business district.
-• They offer home-made lunches and refreshments to the surrounding offices.
+• The client has launched a pop-up café in a busy business district, offering home-made lunches and refreshments to the surrounding offices.
 • As such, they require a software application which helps them to log and track orders.